JasonGlazer/ashrae-140-automation/README.md

 ### Example Creation
 1. Read in tables from RESULTS-2A.xlsx for standard programs (make as a file in 'inputs' folder)
 2. Format as JSON objects in 'processed' folder
-3. Make a rendering in jupyter notebook
+3. Make a rendering in jupyter notebook (Fig. B8-9)
 4. Export rendering to html and save in a 'static' folder.